locojoetive/Sound-Field-Visualisation/README.md

 ### 2. Pseudo Sound Source Localization

-For the following approach I assume that the recorded sound is coming from a single source, that each recorded data point is measuring the same sound (frequency and )
+For the following approach I assume that the recorded sound is coming from a single source, and that each recorded data point is measuring the same sound from a different position.
 Each recorded data point is classified as a Particle and has two relevant properties: direction and sound intensity.
 ```
 struct Particle {